Dinah hosted this 15 minute live musical and variety show, two nights a week. It led to her own hour long show in 1956.

 On 11 August 2009 the US Postal Service issued a pane of twenty 44¢; commemorative postage stamps honoring early USA television programs.
 A booklet with 20 picture postal cards was also issued.
 The stamp honoring "The Dinah Shore Show" pictured its star, Dinah Shore

 throwing a kiss (the show's signature ending).
-Other shows honored in the Early TV Memories issue were: The Adventures of Ozzie & Harriet
+Other shows honored in the Early TV Memories issue were: The Adventures of Ozzie and Harriet

 (1952), Alfred Hitchcock Presents